Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Performance Evaluation

 Note that compression before a converged action policy is not possible, since all observations are a priori equally likely.
 Thus, we first train the CIC on a communication channel with unlimited capacity.
-Afterwards, when a probability distribution for observations is obtained, by applying Lloyd's algorithm, we define an equivalence relation on the observation space $\Omega$ with $2^{R}$ numbers of equivalence classes $\mathcal{Q}_1,..., \mathcal{Q}_{2^{R}}$.
-According to the defined equivalence relation by Lloyd's algorithm, we can uniquely define the mapping $f_2: \Omega \rightarrow \{-1,1\}^R$ that maps agent $j$'s observation $\ro_j(t)$.
-The mapping $f_2(\cdot)$ that maps agent $j$'s observation $\ro_j(t)$ into a quantized communication $\rc_j(t)$ is not an injective mapping anymore.
-That is, by receiving the communication message $\tilde{\rc}_j(t) \in \mathcal{Q}_k \subset \mathcal{C}$ agent $i$ can not retrieve $\ro_j(t)$ but understands the observation of agent $j$ has been a member of $\mathcal{Q}_k$.
-Upon, an optimal performance of Lloyd's algorithm in defining the equivalence relation, we expect this algorithm to perform optimally, as long as $H\big(\bo_i(t)\big) \leq R$.
-Note that this algorithm has a limitation, as it requires the first round of training to be done over communication channels with unlimited capacity.
+Afterwards, when a probability distribution for observations is obtained, by applying Lloyd's algorithm \cite{lloyd1982least}, we define an equivalence relation on the observation space $\Omega$ with $2^{R}$ numbers of equivalence classes $\mathcal{Q}_1,..., \mathcal{Q}_{2^{R}}$.
+According to the defined equivalence relation by Lloyd's algorithm, we can uniquely define the mapping $f_1: \Omega \rightarrow \{0,1\}^R$ that maps each agent $i$'s observation $\ro_i(t)$ to a communication message $\rc_i(t)$.
+The inverse $f^{-1}_1(\cdot)$ of the quantization mapping that maps agent $j$'s quantized observation $\rc_j(t)$ into a estimated observation is not an injective mapping anymore.
+That is, by receiving the communication message $ {\rc}_j(t) \in \mathcal{Q}_k \subset \mathcal{C}$ agent $i$ can not retrieve $\ro_j(t)$ but understands the observation of agent $j$ has been a member of $\mathcal{Q}_k$.
+Note that CIC algorithm has a limitation, as it requires the first round of training to be done over communication channels with unlimited capacity.